GClunies/reflekt-registry/README.md

 }
 ```

-Valid events will be sent to the Segment consumer specified by `VALID_SEGMENT_WRITE_KEY`.
-Invalid events will be sent to the Segment consumer specified by `INVALID_SEGMENT_WRITE_KEY`.
+Valid events will be sent to the Segment consumer specified by `SEGMENT_WRITE_KEY_VALID`.
+Invalid events will be sent to the Segment consumer specified by `SEGMENT_WRITE_KEY_INVALID`.

 ## Producers
 Supported producers: